“Creativity begins with a spreadsheet.” - Malcolm Wood.

 P: Did you have an interest in food since you were little?
 What/who were some of your influences growing up that got you into cooking?

-M: I grew up surrounded by family that liked to cook, especially by my grandmother who taught me a lot about cooking as a very young child when I lived in Taiwan.
+M: I grew up surrounded by family that liked to cook, especially by mother and my grandmother who taught me a lot about cooking as a very young child when I lived in Taiwan.
 I used to come home to her cooking from school everyday; she used to cook for the whole family (9 uncles and aunts) and always made something new and delicious.

 I also travelled to 12 different countries by the time I was in my early 20’s so I got exposed to different cultures and cuisines and was fascinated by everything I saw.
 If you look at our organization today, we’re quite eclectic in the type of cuisines that we have.